hem-chandra/hem-chandra.github.io/_includes/preprocessing-methods.md

 ## 👋 Hi, welcome!

-We are increasingly using machine learning (ML) software to make autonomous decisions—such as identifying credit risks, determining criminal sentencing, discharging patients, predicting heart diseases, hiring employees, and more.

-However, biased decisions made by ML software against specific social groups—often based on protected or sensitive attributes (e.g., sex)—have raised significant concerns within both the software engineering (SE) and ML communities.

-**ML software learns its decision logic from training data.
-As a result, if the training data is biased, the model can learn and perpetuate those biases in its predictions.**

----

-### 🛠️ This Page Covers: Pre-processing Methods for Fairness
+### 🛠️ Pre-processing Methods for Fairness

-This page highlights our **preprocessing-based fairness work**.
-These methods operate on the **training data** before any model is built.
-Techniques in this category include:
+This page highlights our **preprocessing-based fairness work**—methods that operate on the **training data** before any model is built.
+These approaches help reduce or eliminate bias at the source, ensuring downstream models behave more fairly and responsibly.

-- Reweighting training examples
-- Data transformation or balancing
-- Biased label correction
-- Synthetic data generation to ensure equitable representation

-These approaches are essential for reducing or eliminating bias from the source, ensuring that downstream models behave more fairly and responsibly.

----

-Feel free to explore the methods and publications listed here to learn more!
+Machine learning (ML) software is increasingly used to make autonomous decisions in areas such as credit risk assessment, criminal sentencing, patient discharge, heart disease prediction, and hiring.
+However, biased decisions—often based on protected attributes like sex—have raised serious concerns in both the software engineering (SE) and ML communities.

+**Since ML models learn from training data, any bias in that data can result in biased predictions.**